AnujSharma141/ShoeStore-Backend/README.md

 # Shoe Store

 Shoe Store shopping application backend.
-Server Side rendered React Application for Admin to track sales and products for the Online Store.
+Server Side rendered React Application for Admin to track sales and products for the Online Store and Server of the Client Side Application.

  Created with [NODE](https://nodejs.org/), [EXPRESS](https://expressjs.com/), [FIREBASE](https://firebase.google.com/) and [REACT](https://reactjs.org/).